Introduction

 - I: Moment of inertia

-Several challenges arise when applying these formulas:
+However, challenges may arise when applying these formulas:

 How do you account for different loading conditions when calculating weight capacity?